 • Females of childbearing potential (FCBP) must:

-• Have a negative pregnancy test (2 for Arm B) as verified by the Investigator prior to starting study therapy. (one negative serum beta-human chorionic gonadotropin [ßhCG] pregnancy test result at screening [Arm A and B], and within 7 days prior to the first dose of lympho-depleting chemotherapy [Arm B and cross over]).
+• Have a negative pregnancy test as verified by the Investigator prior to starting study therapy.
 She must agree to ongoing pregnancy testing during the course of the study, and after end of study treatment.
-This applies even if the subject practices true abstinence** from heterosexual contact.
+This applies even if the subject practices true abstinence* from heterosexual contact.

-• Either commit to true abstinence** from heterosexual contact (which must be reviewed on a monthly basis and source documented) or agree to use, and be able to comply with, effective contraception without interruption.
-Contraception methods must include 1 highly effective method of contraception from screening until at least 12 months after receiving lympho-depleting chemotherapy or until 12 months after the last chemotherapy, whichever is later.
+• Either commit to true abstinence* from heterosexual contact (which must be reviewed on a monthly basis and source documented) or agree to use, and be able to comply with, effective contraception without interruption.
+Contraception methods must include 1 highly effective and 1 additional effective (barrier) method of contraception from screening until at least 12 months after the JCAR017 infusion and until CAR T cells are no longer present by qPCR on 2 consecutive tests, whichever is later (Arm B) and until 12 months after the last chemotherapy (Arm A).

 • Note: Highly effective methods are defined as those that result in a low failure rate (i.e., less than 1% per year) when used consistently and correctly.

-• The following are examples of highly effective methods of contraception:
+• The following are examples of highly effective and additional effective methods of contraception:

 • Intrauterine device (IUD);